 The following explains how DVO, Inc.'s patented digester system is uniquely able to digest poultry manure on a belt-collection system (no bedding material utilized) without:

 a) any outside waste material additions, or

 DVO is currently digesting poultry wastes, including litter, feathers, mortalities, and the egg wash water, at a 1.2 million layer family farm in Ohio, USA.

 DVO has developed a digester system that uses the processed waste (digestate) after the digester, and after this digestate has gone through a solids separation system.
-The solids separation system reduces the total solids content of the digestate so that this effluent water contains a low solids content – and therefore is suitable for dilution of the high solids content poultry manure.
+The solids separation system reduces the total solids content of the digestate so that this effluent water is suitable for dilution of the high solids content poultry manure.
 The practice of solids separation is well-proven on DVO digesters.

 - Utilizes scrubbed and recycled effluent liquid from the digester for dilution of the influent waste stream

 - Operates with little or no fresh water (egg wash water is sufficient fresh water)

 - Produces an economical and beneficial stable nitrogen fertilizer from the odorous ammonia that is normally volatilized into the atmosphere, and

 - Significantly reduces the overall odor from the poultry facility and its waste.

 The DVO poultry system is an efficient, continuous, low maintenance system that requires minimal labor inputs.
 It truly has resolved the issues surrounding poultry digestion and is an asset to the waste management of poultry facilities.